thejennywang/bunch/README.md

 You use **Bunch**.

 Bunch finds a location that suits the whole group, and it doesn't stop there.
 It then suggests the best bars, cafes and restaurants in that area, to make any group meetup truly hassle-free.

-Try the latest build on heroku (coming soon...)

 ### Meet the team:
   + [Charlotte Kelly](https://github.com/cmew3)